unixwzrd/oobabooga-macOS/macOS_Apple_Silicon_QuickStart.md

 **DO NOT JUST COPY AND PASTE UNLESS YOU HAVE READ AND UNDERSTAND THE INSTRUCTIONS - YOU MAY NEED TO CHANGE THEM FOR YOUR SYSTEM**

+**There is currently a bug in here, I am looking into it.
+If you think you can fix it, go ahead.
+It is running with one of my users, but not the other.**

 ## 01 Jun 2024 - Only a single llama-cpp-python and new pip install for NumPy which should be done at the very end.

 This has ben updated with a few new items, like CMake, installing in the user's home directory.